vuex-orm/plugin-axios/docs/guide/custom-actions.md

 }
 ```

-Well of crouse in this case, you must call that method from Model and not from `api()` method.
+In this case, you must call the method from Model and not from `api()`.

 ```js
 User.fetchById(1)